 Even one dollar makes a difference.

 This post was originally published on April 10, 2020.
-It has been updated for this Thanksgiving season.
+It has been updated for the 2021 Thanksgiving season.

 Many people like to make food donations for Thanksgiving, and for good reason.
-The 2020 statistics on hunger are shocking.
+Recent statistics on hunger are shocking.
 And hunger hits kids the hardest, particularly in this year of Covid.
 Here is how to help.

 Also check out: 9 Ways to Make Your Kitchen More Eco-Friendly